 The two moved to New York to continue their studies when Brooklyn Brewery was one of the only craft breweries in tri-state area.
 On a trip to visit family in Easton, Penn., they discovered Weyerbacher Brewery and were immediately hooked.
 “We came back and couldn’t find it anywhere,” Heide recalled.
 “It was so flavorful and exciting, so I had to try to make something like it for other people.”

 Heide realized that she could combine her passion for cooking and her education in chemistry to experiment with at-home beer making.
 “When I was reading home-brewing books, it’s shocking that what’s written in the books is just not based in scientific fact.”
 Heide pointed out.
-“When you come at it from a scientific perspective, it makes much more sense and there’s a lot less guess work when something goes wrong.”
+“If you come at it from a scientific perspective, it makes much more sense and there’s a lot less guess work when something goes wrong.”

 When the couples settled into their respective careers in chemistry and law, the brewing on the weekends took on a life of its own.
 “We realized that we had way too much beer for the two of us.
 We liked our beer way more than anything you could get in the store,” Erik said.
 “Since it’s just us two, we figured it would be a good idea to buy some tanks and rent a space and go all out.”